 He was born in Augusta on Dec.
 19,1919.
 He was the son of Elmer A. and Violet E. Davis.

-He was employed by the Bridge Construction Co., joining the company in August 1937 until he retired at the age of 75.
+He was employed by the Bridge Construction Company, joining the company in August of 1937 until he retired at the age of 75.
 He was the longest living employee of that company and had been instrumental in recording the oral history of this company by John Bridge.
-He was well-liked by company employees and had kept in touch with the personnel after his retirement in 1997.
+He was well-liked by company employees and kept in touch with the personnel after his retirement in 1997.

-He also had fun keeping in touch with Cony High School classmates in the class of 1937, and teachers as well as friends with whom he grew up on Child Street in Augusta.
+He also had fun keeping in touch with Cony High School classmates in the class of 1937 and teachers as well as friends with whom he grew up with on Child Street in Augusta.

-He was a member of the Bethlehem Lodge 35 A.F. and A.M. of Augusta since August 1944, as well as the Kora Temple Shrine of Lewiston since October 1952.
+He was a member of the Bethlehem Lodge No. 35 A.F. and A.M. of Augusta since August of 1944 as well as the Kora Temple Shrine of Lewiston since October 1952.

-He was predeceased by a brother, Raymond Davis, and a sister, Anita Davis, both who died in childhood; and his mother and father.
-He was also predeceased by his wife of 56 years, Teresa Ryan Davis, who passed away in August 2006.
+He was predeceased by a brother, Raymond Davis and a sister, Anita Davis, both of whom died in childhood; and his mother and father.
+He was also predeceased by his wife of 56 years, Teresa Ryan Davis, who passed away in August of 2006.

 The family would like to thank Elder Independence of Maine, especially Kim Caldwell, for her assistance in their father's care over the last few years.
 Also, the family would like to thank Dori Ashland for her devotion to their father in providing care on a day-to-day basis.
-Without her help, he would not have been able to stay at home.
+Without her help he would not have been able to stay at home.
 The family would also like to thank the wonderful doctors who cared for their father, Dr. Diane Brandt of Togus VA, Dr. Bruce Hebda of Oakland Family Practice, Dr. Kamra and Dr. Rivas.
-Without their great care and compassion, he would have not lived to 90.
-Lastly, the family would like to thank HeathReach Hospice; the nurses of 3 North, Thayer; and the nurses and social worker on the hospice unit at the VA Togus, for their wonderful care during his last weeks of life.
+Without their great care and compassion he would have not lived to 90.
+Lastly, the family would like to thank HealthReach Hospice, the nurses of 3 North Thayer and the nurses and social worker on the hospice unit at the VA Togus for their wonderful care during his last weeks of life.